Veterinary Nurse Work Experience

-Naturally we do get clinically quieter periods where paperwork and general housekeeping can be caught up on but this is all necessary for the day to day running of the department and it is a positive thing as it generally means our animals are healthy!
+Naturally we do get clinically quieter periods where paperwork and general housekeeping can be caught up on.
+This is all necessary for the day to day running of the department and it is a positive thing as it generally means our animals are healthy!
 So whilst zoo work can be very exciting and challenging and we do deal with many different species, it is well worth remembering that whilst some days may be busy with tail to tail emergencies and clinical procedures, it can also be quite unpredictable.
 As nurses that work for ZSL we feel that this keeps the job interesting but this does mean that we can never guarantee what you will get to see during your placement and you may find it very different from General Practice.

-Claire Maher one of ZSL’s Work Experience Veterinary Nurses
+Pebbles Wyard one of ZSL’s Work Experience Veterinary Nurses

 My two weeks work experience placement within the Veterinary Department at ZSL London Zoo was one of the most rewarding opportunities in my career.